tangollama/cis411_lab1/labreports/LAB_benunderw.md

 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

 What archictural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

-# Extra Credit
-1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).
-2. Augment/improve the assignment.
-Suggest meaningful changes in the assignment and highlight those changes in the extra credit portion of your lab report.